Colonial-style Interior Design – Introducing Modern Old World Charm Into Your Apartment

-The kitchen is the heart of the apartment but it also happens to be the most used and the most functional one.
-It receives a lot of foot traffic so our design scheme in this Tanglin apartment’s kitchen is to stick to a conservative yet modern colonial interior design.
+This open-concet kitchen is the heart of the apartment but it also happens to be the most used and the most functional one.
+It receives a lot of foot traffic so our design scheme in this Tanglin apartment’s kitchen interior design is to stick to a conservative yet modern colonial interior design.
 We laid out an all-white Shaker inspired cabinetry with minimal, almost inconspicuous hardware to achieve that clean and seamless look.
 There’s exposed kitchenware on open floating shelves, staying true to the colonial interior design Singapore concept while the potted plant and vases of assorted greenery and flowers added an earthy touch to the space.
 The quintessential bladed fan is quite quaint and hard to miss on this one!
 If you are into earthy interior themes, we recommend checking out our article on aesthetic 3-room HDB design ideas.

 MAKE USE OF HUGE CEILING FANS

 Huge Black Ceiling Fan In Bedroom

 The concept of British colonial interior design was birthed from the concept of bringing the West into the tropical location of the East.
 This is where ceiling fans come into play and take front and center.
-Despite being already equipped with an air conditioning unit, we made this huge black ceiling fan the focal accent of the bedroom pictured here.
+Despite being already equipped with an air conditioning unit, we made this huge black ceiling fan the focal accent of the bedroom interior design pictured here.
 It’s definitely eye-catching and commands attention the moment that you enter the room.

 ADD LOTS AND LOTS OF INDOOR PLANTS

 Beautiful Indoor Plants In Living Room-Dining Room Area

 The easiest way to exude the cultured yet tropical vibe that’s demanded by this colonial interior design Singapore effort is the introduction of a lot of indoor plants into the layout.
-In this living room-dining room area, we did just that.
+In this living room interior design, we did just that.
 In this image, we opted to pick one main big potted plant to be part of the scene.
 It takes up very minimal floor space but brings in a lot of life and freshness to the space in dividends.
 We also added hanging plants by the windows and another wall fan for that extra touch.